Cabrillo Evaluator Hints /

 Contest support:

-CabEvaluator supports most contests out there.
-Contests not supported are those with specific scoring that require extensive code changes.
+CabEvaluator supports most contests out there - some that went QRT long ago.
+Contests not supported are those with specific scoring as below.

 ° CabEval does not score QTC.